AbdulHamidRumman/abdulhamidrumman.github.io/_pages/about.md

 Awards & Achievements
 ------
-* Dean's List Scholarship, Bangladesh University of Engineering and Technology, 2019
+* Dean's List Scholarship, Bangladesh University of Engineering and Technology (2019)
-* Technical Scholarship, Bangladesh University of Engineering and Technology, 2019 - 2022
+* Technical Scholarship, Bangladesh University of Engineering and Technology (2019 - 2022)